 The Inquiry Committee did not direct the issuance of citations on any files as there were no serious allegations of misconduct that warranted hearings and that could not be resolved by adequate public safety terms in consent orders.
-Four complainants filed requests for review with the Health Professions Review Board in 2019.
-The Health Professions Review Board dismissed three of the requests for review on the basis that the Inquiry Committee's investigations were adequate and the disposition decisions were reasonable.
+No complainants filed requests for review with the Health Professions Review Board in 2020.
+The Health Professions Review Board dismissed one request for review commenced in 2019, on the basis that the Inquiry Committee's investigations were adequate and the disposition decisions were reasonable.